-The McGill EngInE, the Faculty of Engineering Innovation and Entrepreneurship hub, focuses on stimulating technologically-based innovation and entrepreneurship at McGill in collaboration with the McGill Dobson Centre for Entrepreneurship and the Office of Innovation and Partnerships.
+The McGill Engine Centre, out of the Faculty of Engineering, focuses on stimulating and supporting technologically-based innovation and entrepreneurship at McGill in collaboration with the McGill Dobson Centre for Entrepreneurship and the Office of Innovation and Partnerships.

 Leveraging the Faculty of Engineering’s research and educational programs, the McGill Engine’s missions are:

 to help develop the next-generation of McGill technological innovators and entrepreneurs by providing education and advice, project funding, and business mentorship; and